SUSAN STUBBINGS Counsellor & Counselling Supervisor, Adv. Dip. Reg MBACP

 Particularly interested, experienced in supporting recovery, repairing & rejuvenating the specific wounds left by:

 - Complex Post Traumatic Stress Disorder (CPTSD) from chronic long-term repetitive stress which may be from Childhood sexual, emotional or physical abuse, personal attacks, rape, repeated violations of personal boundaries, Narcissistic process in relationships, living in crisis or poverty.

 - Post Traumatic Stress Disorder (PTSD) from witnessing or being involved in domestic violence, relationship trauma, natural disasters, survivor guilt, a diagnosis of life-threatening conditions, flashbacks, nightmares, long-term mental health or physical issues.

 - Loss of identity/Self - low self-esteem, confidence or self-worth.

-- Healing from abusive relationships including domestic violence and Narcissist process relationships.
+- Healing from abusive relationships including domestic violence and relationships which can be considered a Narcissist process and way of relating.

 - Alleviating suffering from: